THE MALL AT GREECE RIDGE (CENTER)

 Monroe County (Town of Greece), New York

-Rochester's Wilmorite Properties acquired LONG RIDGE MALL and, in March 1993, embarked on a 70 million dollar project to merge two adjacent shopping centers into a single structure.
+Rochester's Wilmorite, Incorporated acquired LONG RIDGE MALL in 1989.
+In March 1993, they embarked on a 70 million dollar project to merge two adjacent shopping centers into a single structure.
 A connecting corridor was built which extended between the TOWNE MALL west entrance and McCurdy's store at LONG RIDGE MALL.

-When the remodeled complex was dedicated on March 15, 1994, a new name had been bestowed; THE MALL AT GREECE RIDGE CENTER.
-The 1.5 million square foot shopopolis contained 215 stores and services and was billed as the second-largest enclosed mall in the Eastern United States.
+When construction dust settled, on March 15, 1994, a new name had been bestowed; THE MALL AT GREECE RIDGE CENTER.
+The 1.6 million square foot shopopolis contained 215 stores and services.
+It was billed as the second-largest enclosed mall in the Eastern United States.

 McCurdy's had shut down in July 1994.
-The building was renovated and re-opened as a Kaufmann's; this replacing an original location in the old (GREECE) TOWNE MALL.
+The building was renovated and re-opened as a Kaufmann's; this replacing an original Kaufmann's location in GREECE TOWNE MALL.
 The vacant Kaufmann's space was assumed by York, Pennsylvania-based The Bon-Ton, who opened for business in August 1996.

-Caldor, at the southwest corner of the old (GREECE) TOWNE MALL, was shuttered in June 1996.
+Caldor, at the southwest corner of GREECE TOWNE MALL, was shuttered in June 1996.
 The building was demolished and replaced by the Hoyts Greece Ridge Cinema 12, which was dedicated on July 10, 1998.
 The cinema became a Regal venue in 2004.

 Wilmorite Properties had become a subsidiary of the Santa Monica-based Macerich Company in April 2005.
 In September 2006, the official name of their Greece, New York complex was shortened to THE MALL AT GREECE RIDGE (sans "CENTER").